Monthly saving guide

 Why the Monthly Amount Matters More Than You Think

-Consider two paths at 7% for 30 years.
-Saving €200 each month grows to about €243,994.20, even though the cash you put in totals only €72,000.
-Investing €72,000 as a lump sum today grows to about €548,082.36 over the same period.
+Consider two paths at 7% over 30 years.
+Saving €200 a month grows to about €243,994, even though the total you personally put in is only €72,000.
+Investing €72,000 today as a lump sum grows to about €548,082 over the same period.
 The lump sum wins because every euro gets the full 30 years to compound.

-But that is not the real decision most people face.
-In practice, the common choice is between saving steadily now or waiting for a future lump sum that may never arrive, and steady saving usually wins that comparison.
+But that is rarely the real choice people face.
+In practice you're usually deciding between saving steadily now or waiting for a future lump sum that may never materialise.
+Steady saving wins that comparison most of the time.

 How to Calculate How Much You Need to Save